Go back one page

 [ Incanshuridic Reader: he also told me to "deep throat that sucker, Zeke, deep throat that sucker!"
 Naturally, I wisely contained my mirth as I feigned a heartier plunge with a slick, tight hand just beneath my lips.
 (He couldn't really see what was going on down there.)
 "What does he think I am?"
 I mused, "the Blow Job King of the Castro?" ]

 He is The Chicken Soup of My Soul.
 Once the last two drops were consumed, he gently pushed my head away: "Okay, I'm done."
 And I returned to my cushioned office chair to light up a Fortuna Red 100.
 He languished there some moments, jeans and ragged boxer briefs pulled up just below those saucy meatballs.
 He smiled languidly, his coy, shirtless pose a delight to view.

-"You're somethin' else, Zach," I remarked through a puff of tobacco.
+"You're somethin' else, Jack," I remarked through a puff of tobacco.
 "Thank you."

 "Alright, you're welcome, Zeke," he replied, then jumped up to wriggle those plump butt cheeks into rough trousers while padding towards my sink by the opposite wall.

 "That's one sweet ass crack you got there, buddy," I blurted as he buckled up and lowered his head beneath the faucet of running hot and cold.
 No reply; he heard me though.

 His tawny, thick hair cascaded in the flow of water while he splashed his face and ears with gusto.
 My eyes played across the movement of muscle over shoulder blades, ribs and upper arms.
 So much fun to watch...he sure has that mojo going!